MogensWintherDK/lc-v1-next-web/posts/blocks/direction.md

 **It is easy to lose focus of the direction when your head is in the mud all day**

-When things are no so clearly defined people tend to keep focus on what is in front of them, focus on themself rather than the team or company.
+When things are not so clearly defined people tend to keep focus on what is in front of them, focus on themself rather than the team or company.

 A fresh perspective and a clear direction help teams perform great again.